Let's Go to the Cursed House

-"Let's Go to the Cursed House" (呪いの家へレッツゴー, Noroi no Ie e Rettsu Gō) is the twelfth overall episode of the anime television series Dandadan, an adaptation of the manga series of the same name by Yukinobu Tatsu.
+"Let's Go to the Cursed House" (呪いの家へレッツゴー, Noroi no Ie e Rettsu Gō) is the twelfth overall episode of the anime television series Dandadan, an adaptation of the manga series Dandadan by Yukinobu Tatsu.
 It is also the finale of the series' first season.
 It stars Momo Ayase, a girl with psychic powers, and Ken "Okarun" Takakura, a boy possessed by the yokai Turbo Granny, as they search for a golden ball that was taken from him and later lost by Turbo Granny.
-The two go to the house of another boy named Jin "Jiji" Enjо̄ji, whose parents were hospitalized and he himself haunted by a spirit.
+The two go to the house of another boy named Jin "Jiji" Enjоji, whose parents were hospitalized and he himself haunted by a spirit.
 The episode adapts content from chapters 33 and 34 of the manga, expanding upon an assault on Momo by men in a bath house.

 "Let's Go to the Cursed House" has received mixed reception.
 While some critics felt it was a good finale to the season, criticism was levied against its cliffhanger ending, particularly with the execution of Momo's assault.
 Critics stated that it was more pronounced than in the manga, with The Mary Sue writer Kirsten Carey bemoaning the use of sexual assault as a plot driver in Dandadan.
 Despite this criticism, multiple critics argued that since Dandadan was a "coming-of-age" story, the presence of sexuality made sense.

 Plot

-In the previous episode, "First Love," Momo Ayase is reunited with her childhood friend and first love, Jin "Jiji" Enjо̄ji, when he comes to stay at Granny Seiko Ayase's house due to his parents being hospitalized.
+In the previous episode, "First Love," Momo Ayase is reunited with her childhood friend and first love, Jin "Jiji" Enjоji, when he comes to stay at Granny Seiko Ayase's house due to his parents being hospitalized.
 He later clarifies that his home is haunted by an evil spirit, which caused his parents' illness and the deaths of multiple exorcists, and he came to Seiko for her spiritual power.
 He also speaks of being haunted by a specific entity himself.
 Seiko assigns this duty to Momo due to her powers being location-bound.
 Momo's friend Ken "Okarun" Takakura, meanwhile, is training to be better equipped to protect her, and becomes jealous by her camaraderie with Jiji.
 During this, a living anatomical doll named Taro begins running past them.
 Momo notices that he appears to have a shining ball, believing it to be one of the golden balls Okarun lost.
 Okarun gives chase, using the powers granted to him by a yokai named Turbo Granny, and they eventually find the mannequin digging through the trash to find his love, another anatomical doll named Hana.
 Taro professing his love to Hana provides clarity to Okarun about his feelings for Momo.